Hasan1985247/Hasan1985247/README.md

-- 👋 Hi, I’m @Hasan
+- 👋 Hi, I’m Hasan
-- 👀 I’m interested in fullstacking and Java
+- 👀 I’m interested in fullstacking, Java programming ,and agile methodology.
-- 🌱 I’m currently learning java and OOP
+- 🌱 I’m currently learning java in OOP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...